tkaryadis/squery-spark/README.md

 - general programming language for everything else
 - all in 1 language to avoid complexity and different programming models

-SQL is a DSL for tables
+SQL is a DSL for tables, all others are missing or hard to use
-Python/Java/Scala are verbose as query languages
+Python/Java/Scala can do all but they are verbose as query languages

 Clojure can be both a simple query language, and the same time a powerful functional programming language.